 |

-exhibited in the 3rd
+first exhibited in

-Exhibition of the Sosaku-hanga Association. |
+the 3rd Exhibition of the Sosaku-hanga Association. |

 |